 - Lower upfront capital cost and flexible investment overall

 - No infrastructure changes needed — integrates with your existing infrastructure

 - Improves accuracy and productivity

-Cobots like Chuck navigate to inventory locations and display the items and quantities to pick to guide associates through each task.
+Cobots like Chuck navigate to inventory locations and display the items and quantities to pick to guide associates through each picking task.
 They leverage artificial intelligence and machine learning to optimize pick routes in real-time.

 Whether you’re looking for warehouse automation solutions to solve the labor shortage problem or improve productivity/efficiency, collaborative mobile robots are the way to go.
 Compared to warehouse shuttle systems, cobots can deliver higher levels of productivity for e-commerce warehouses and multi-channel dealers that experience highly fluctuating order situations.

 Download our white paper, 7 Reasons Why Warehouse Robots Beat Traditional Automation, to learn more about the benefits of deploying collaborative mobile robots in your warehouse.
 We can also discuss the solution that’s right for you.
 Contact us today.